anowii/DigitalDetectives/CONFIG.md

 2. Ollama and the model llama3.18b
 3. A virtual enviroment (Optional)

-**Windows Powershell**: Can complain quite alot, make sure you run it as ADMIN.
-Sometimes it complains even if you are running it as admin, then this little code snippet might just solve your problems.
+**Windows Powershell** can sometimes be finicky, so make sure to run it as an administrator.
+If you still encounter issues even with admin privileges, try running the following command to resolve them:
 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```
+This command sets the execution policy for the current user to allow running scripts, which may help clear up common permission-related issues.

 ## The Sleuth Kit
 **Installation**: Follow the link (https://www.sleuthkit.org/sleuthkit/download.php) and download **Windows Binaries**